What’s considered ‘normal’?

 3. Participate in regular physical activity

 Following these 3 golden rules should help to alleviate constipation for many people.
-For others though, herbs and nutrients can play a supportive role by providing stimulating and gentle laxative activity, stool softening and antispasmodic activity, while providing digestive comfort to get things moving.
+For others though, herbs and nutrients can play a supportive role by soothing irritation and inflammation of the mucous membranes of the digestive system, stool softening activity and provide digestive comfort to get things moving.

 Herbs & Nutrients